night-cruise/rptree/README.md

 A command line tool for generating directory tree.

 ## Install
-Run the `cargo install rptree` command using *Cargo* package manager or go to the [release](https://github.com/night-cruise/rptree/releases) page to download rptree.exe
+`cargo insall rptree` or go to the [release](https://github.com/night-cruise/rptree/releases) page to download rptree.exe

 ## Usage
 Enter `rptree - h` on the command line to view the detailed usage commands: